The Callisto Protocol: Development

-The Callisto Protocol was designed for the newer home game consoles, the PlayStation 5 and the Xbox Series X and Series S, in addition to other platforms.
+The Callisto Protocol was designed for the PlayStation 5 and Xbox Series X/S, in addition to other platforms.
 Schofield stated his intent was "really trying to make the scariest game on next-gen platforms" in the same way that Dead Space had been considered on its release for the PlayStation 3 and Xbox 360.
 He stated that the game takes advantage of new lighting techniques and 3D audio systems offered by the new consoles, as well as haptic feedback that the PlayStation 5's DualSense controller provides, to create deep immersion for the player in the game.
 Striking Distance Studios Chief Technical Officer Mark James said the game was developed with "maximum realism" in mind.
 It uses Unreal Engine 4.
 Krafton and Striking Distance have partnered with Skybound Entertainment for release of the game, as Skybound sees potential for additional multimedia opportunities beyond the video game for the concept.

 In September 2022, Schofield released a tweet outlining development on the game that some interpreted as a glorification of crunch culture.
-This led to online backlash, including from Bloomberg reporter Jason Schreier, who has reported on crunch culture in the past.
+This led to online backlash, including from Bloomberg reporter Jason Schreier, who had reported on crunch culture in the past.
 Schofield later deleted the tweet and issued an apology.
 In an interview with Inverse, Schofield took responsibility for crunching his staff, and promised that crunch is "not a thing that happens in our next project or any future project."

-The game's development and marketing costs was reported to be 200 billion Won (£132m/ US$161.5m).
+The game's development and marketing costs was reported to be 200 billion won (£132m/ US$161.5m).

+Following the release of The Final Transmission DLC in June 2023, Striking Distance announced in August it would lay off 32 employees to "realign the studio’s priorities."

+In 2024, Schofield revealed that the game had been released three months sooner than had been planned due to demands from Krafton, leading to the removal of four bosses and two enemy types from the game.
+Development was further affected by the COVID-19 pandemic in 2020 and the resignation of 49 developers in 2021.

+In February 2025, it was reported that most of the studio's developers had been laid off.

 Release

 On October 27, 2022, the Japanese release was canceled when the game did not get a CERO rating due to the game's violent content and the developer refused to make the necessary changes.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on December 2, 2022.

+Striking Distance released the story-based DLC The Final Transmission on PlayStation on June 27, 2023 and PC and Xbox on June 29.
+The add-on picks up the story following the game's main campaign.